 - Guide to saving an Instagram Live to your Camera Roll

-This app offers a wide range of features that aren’t available in the Twitter app – including comment moderation, groups creation, and even an optical image stabilisation tool to reduce shakiness.
-When your live video ends, it will save to Periscope’s website, from where you can access and download your past broadcasts indefinitely.
+Periscope offers a wide range of features that aren’t available in the Twitter app – including comment moderation, groups creation, and even an optical image stabilisation tool to reduce shakiness.
+When your live video ends, it will also save to Periscope’s website, from where you can access and download your past broadcasts indefinitely.
 For more information, read Periscope’s guide to going live.